 Double Trouble State Park was established in 1964 to help protect the Cedar Creek watershed and now features over 8,000 acres of Pine Barrens habitats.
 From its headwaters in the Greenwood Forest Management Area to its mouth at Barnegat Bay, Cedar Creek provides the water required for cranberry culture and supplies a pure source of water for wildlife.
 Adjacent bogs and uplands provide examples of plants characteristic to the Pine Barrens.

 Visitors to Double Trouble State Park can canoe or kayak Cedar Creek as it winds its way through the park.
 There are three access locations in the state park: at Dover Forge off Dover Road/CR 618, between Pinewald-Keswick Road and Lacey Road; at Ore Pond off Pinewald-Keswick Road/ CR 618, one mile west of the Double Trouble Village entrance; and at the White Bridge in Double Trouble Village.
-Paddlers are permitted to carefully drive through the village to drop off or pick up their canoe or kayak.
-There is no parking at the White Bridge.
-Vehicles are not permitted at the Mill Pond Reservoir or around the cranberry bogs.
+Parking is available near the creek at Dover Forge and Ore Pond.
+The White Bridge Cedar Creek Access location at Double Trouble Village is restricted to walk-in use and livery services holding a valid commercial special use permit.
+Canoes and kayaks must be carried to the White Bridge from the Village parking area, a distance of approximately 3/10 of a mile.
+Vehicles are not permitted to drive through Double Trouble Village.

 Tubing, rafting and swimming are prohibited at Double Trouble State Park.
 Canoes and kayaks are not available for rent at the park.